Glossary of Terms

 Owner or a licensee of a Data Passport-enabled application.

 A special Data Connector that connects an open API third-party data source into Data Accounts as a Data Subject Access Request.

 General term for any organization that owns a technical service providing data directly into Data Accounts.

 An organization that enables server owners to claim their data to be made self sovereign into Data Accounts, through an authorized Data Connector or a Data Plug.

-A Dataswift Network service that is authorized to (1) receive data from Data Accounts, (2) verify data described in Data Passes, and (3) make offers against Data Passes.
+A Dataswyft Network service that is authorized to (1) receive data from Data Accounts, (2) verify data described in Data Passes, and (3) make offers against Data Passes.

 A network-enabled application that with the rights to write into the Data Terminal Namespace of a Server Database

-A generic name for a component in an application that enables the sharing of data with other organizations.
-Data wallets can have multiple functionalities and can include Dataswift’s Data Passport.
+A generic name for an application that enables the sharing of data with other organizations.
+Data wallets can have multiple functionalities and can include a Data Passport.

 Application Programming Interfaces developed by Dataswift to enable provisioning of Decentralized Data Servers and Data Accounts for an application.

 An organization that has entered into a Client Services Agreement with Dataswift and holds HCF (HAT Community Foundation) membership, and is authorized to create network-enabled applications.